TheJPMZ/TheJPMZ/README.md

    - [ ] Finish part of my infinite list of pending projects
    - [ ] Publish the alpha for my videogame

- I love videogames, storytelling and my chihuahua 🌮
+My chihuahua is named 🌮

 ## Programming Languages Tierlist
 |Tier|Language|